4 Questions To Ask When Buying ERP Software

 Without the necessary preparation and clarity from both sides of the table, ERP implementations can quickly become complex—burning unnecessary time, money and effort.
 Not only does this hit your bottom line and ultimate ROI, but it can also damage the perception of the project as a whole, negatively affecting staff adoption and limiting the realization of key benefits.

 So, what should you be looking for?
 First and foremost, you’ll want to choose an experienced vendor.
 If they’ve implemented their software at hundreds of other companies, they’ll be able to offer trusted guidance along the way to ensure everything goes as smoothly as possible.
 In addition, they should be able to provide you with a typical roadmap that includes key milestones, requirements and deliverables, giving you the confidence that every step will be accounted for at the right time.

 And finally, you’ll want to find out who will be involved.
-ERP implementations can be long and complicated, so having dedicated contacts that you know and trust is crucial.
+ERP implementations can be long and complicated, so having dedicated contacts that you know and trust is crucial to effective change management.
 Knowing that there’s an expert in your corner with experience of the common pitfalls or nuances of this kind of project will set your team members’ minds at ease and ensure they have all the help they need to make the implementation a success.